Pet relocation - what to consider when moving house with your dog

 If you’re not moving too far away and have the time, take your dog for a walk around his new neighborhood to get him used to the new sights, sounds and smells of his new area.
 This will also give you an opportunity to check for any potentially unfriendly or aggressive dogs you might want to avoid.

 Crate training can help your dog settle in

 Getting a dog used to being in a crate has many benefits, one of which is stress-free travel.
 Once your dog is happy in a crate, it doesn’t matter if he is at home, in the car or on holiday, he will feel safe and secure in his own space.

 Once you are safely at the other end, it will be a bit chaotic until you get some basics set up so leave your dog in his crate and put him in a quiet spot away from all the comings and goings.
 If he is happy in his crate it will give him a chance to get used to his new surroundings from a place of comfort and safety until you are ready to devote some time to settling him in.

 Dog proof your new home

 Check your new home for any potential dangers to your pet such as sharp edges, splintered floorboards, loose wires/cables and hazardous chemicals.
-Here is a useful room by room guide to dog-proofing your home.
+Here is a useful guide to dog-proofing your home.

 Take care of yourself

-Pets are in tune with their owners’ behavior.
+Dogs are in tune with their owners’ behavior.
 They can tell if you’re excited, stressed or upset.
 Take care of yourself after you move.
-There will be a lot to sort out, including unpacking, changing addresses and finding a new vet.
+There will be a lot to sort out, including unpacking, changing addresses and finding a new veterinarian.

 Do you have any house moving tips you'd like to share?
 Let us know below.